xthemadgenius/btcrec-cli/docs/Seedrecover_Quick_Start_Guide.md

 | Monacoin     | 2.5 GB          | 32 MB           | 22                |

 **Altcoin Blockchains**

 This tool is tested to work with the blockchains specified above.
 By default, it will scan the default Bitcoin install directory and use that.
 If you have installed Bitcoin somewhere else, or you want to create an AddressDB from an alternative blockchain, you will need to manually specifiy its location with the --datadir argument.

 The question of which blockchain you want to use comes down to your personal situation.
 That said, if you have a BIP39 wallet that you know you used to store Litecoin or Vertcoin at some point, then you may prefer to start by downloading and using one of these chains rather than downloading the full BTC blockchain.
 Your BIP39/44 wallet will use the same seed for all currencies, so it doesn't matter which one you use to recover your seed.

-**Exmaples to Reproduce**
+**Examples to Reproduce**

 If you want to run some tests against an AddressDB, there are for test DBs that are in the [./btcrecover/test](https://github.com/3rdIteration/btcrecover/tree/p2wpkh-p2sh/btcrecover/test) folder of this project.
 Basically they are small because they only contain 24hr hours worth of addresses from each block.
 (They were created with the --blocks-startdate and enddate arguments)

 You can run a test using one of these databases with the command:

-   python seedrecover.py --no-dupchecks --addr-limit 2 --bip32-path "m/44'/28'/1'/0" --big-typos 1 --addressdb ./btcrecover/test/addresses-VTC-Test.db
+   `python seedrecover.py --no-dupchecks --addr-limit 2 --bip32-path "m/44'/28'/1'/0" --big-typos 1 --addressdb ./btcrecover/test/addresses-VTC-Test.db
+`

 And the seed with the number 1 instead of the first word...

-   1 entire sniff tired miracle solve shadow scatter hello never tank side sight isolate sister uniform advice pen praise soap lizard festival connect baby
+   `1 entire sniff tired miracle solve shadow scatter hello never tank side sight isolate sister uniform advice pen praise soap lizard festival connect baby
+`

 You can find more examples of tests that use the small AddressDBs in the unit tests covered in [test_seeds.py](https://github.com/3rdIteration/btcrecover/blob/p2wpkh-p2sh/btcrecover/test/test_seeds.py) , just search for the methods starting with "test_addressdb_" and the parameters will list the addressDB limit, test phrase, derivation path and AddressDB used.